CSS HTML Validator: Version history

 CSS HTML Validator 2018/v18 renames the software from CSE HTML Validator to CSS HTML Validator and includes updated HTML5 and CSS support.
 Version 18 also added a new "By Message" report in the Batch Wizard and dropped support for Windows Vista and below.

 CSS HTML Validator 2019/v19 includes updated HTML and CSS support, adds WCAG 2.1 support, improves support when running under Wine (software), and is a native 64-bit application (previously releases were 32-bit).
 CSS HTML Validator 2020/v20, first released in January 2020, includes HTML, CSS, accessibility, and other updates, including improved support for the Accelerated Mobile Pages Project.
 Also, beginning with version 20, the Standard edition was renamed to the Home edition.

 CSS HTML Validator 2021/v21, first released in January 2021, includes further HTML, CSS, accessibility, and other updates.

 CSS HTML Validator 2022/v22, released in January 2022, includes improvements and updates to keep the program up-to-date, a new Microsoft Edge WebView2 rendering engine for the integrated web browser, and three new dark themes.
 Later updates to version 22 added support for checking JSON Lines and NDJSON documents.

 CSS HTML Validator 2023/v23, released in January 2023, includes more improvements and updates to keep the program up-to-date.
-The new release also introduced new command line macOS and Linux ports of the core validation engine, called htmlval for Mac and Linux.
+The new release also introduced new command-line macOS and Linux ports of the core validation engine, called htmlval for Mac and Linux.
 Official support for Windows 7, 8, and 8.1 was dropped in the 2023/v23 version.

 CSS HTML Validator 2024/v24, released in January 2024, includes updates and improvements.
 It also adds support for htmx.

-CSS HTML Validator 2025/v25, released in December 2024 and still the current major release, includes further updates and improvements for 2025.
+CSS HTML Validator 2025/v25, released in December 2024, includes further updates and improvements for 2025.
 Version 25 discontinues the Enterprise edition, moving Enterprise functionality to the Pro edition.

+CSS HTML Validator 2026/v26, released in January 2026, includes updated support for HTML and CSS.

+CSS HTML Validator 2027/v26.5, first released in BETA in August 2026, includes updated support for accessibility checking, HTML, and CSS.